 In case a spokesperson has more than three approved proposals that validity periods were expired between 1 year and 6 years ago from when the applied proposal becomes active,

-- Spokespersons who haven't registered their publications on more than one third of the approved proposals are asked on the reason why they haven't done yet.
+- Spokespersons who haven't registered their publications on more than half of the approved proposals are asked on the reason why they haven't done yet.

-- According to the answer, PF analyzes the reasons.
+- According to the reply, PF-PAC analyzes the reasons and considers the score.

-- Proposals without any answer to the inquiry are rejected.
+- Proposals without any reply to the inquiry are rejected.